daniellacosse-code/onlyweb.dev/framework/README.md

   end
 ```

-The **OnlyWeb Framework** is split into two main environments: the backend and the frontend.
-These environments have mirrored APIs that are designed to work together.
-The backend is responsible for serving pages, while the frontend is responsible for rendering them.
+The **onlyweb framework** is split into two main environments: the backend and the frontend.
+These environments have mirrored APIs that are designed to work together. _(You can infer which environment you're in based on the properties present on `globalThis`.)_

 ### backend

 The backend server serves content via Deno.
 Key concepts:

-1. **Page**: a Page encapsulates a set of possible responses to an endpoint, and chooses which response to use when.
-The Page also manages the **Inliner**.
+1. **Page**: encapsulates a set of possible responses to an endpoint and chooses which response to use when.
+The **Page** also manages the **Inliner**.
-2. **Response**: a Response object representing how the Deno HTTP web server will respond to a given Request.
-[Learn about HTTP here.](https://developer.mozilla.org/en-US/docs/Web/HTTP)
+2. **Response**: an object that represents how the Deno HTTP web server will respond to a given Request.
+[Learn more about HTTP here.](https://developer.mozilla.org/en-US/docs/Web/HTTP)
-3. **Inliner**: the Inliner _inlines_ content into a Response, enabling you to build the static content you wish to respond with just in time.
+3. **Inliner**: _inlines_ content into a Response, building the static content you wish to respond with just in time.

 ### frontend

 The frontend renders content in the browser via WebComponnents.
 Key concepts:

-1. **Element**: an Element is an HTML tag representing some meaningful section or component of your application.
+1. **Element**: an HTML tag representing some meaningful section or component of your application.
 [Learn more about HTML Elements here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
-2. **Host**: the Host is an in-memory object representing an Element instance.
-Through its host, you can access the Element's lifecycle, events, and current child elements.
+2. **Host**: an in-memory object representing the current Element instance.
+Through its host you access an Element's lifecycle, events, and current child elements.
 Think of it as the _"face"_ of the Element.
-3. **Template**: the Template acts as the blueprint for the Element's internals, driven by a set of data attributes you select.
+3. **Template**: the blueprint for the Element's internals, driven by a set of data attributes you select.
 Think of it as the _"guts"_ of the Element.

-I know this is a bit abstract at this point, so let's walk through a simple example to make things more concrete. **When in doubt, everything in the framework has JSDoc annotations - just look at the source!**
+I know this is a bit abstract, so let's walk through a simple example to make things more concrete. **When in doubt, everything in the framework has JSDoc annotations - just look at the source!**

 ### basic tutorial

-This basic tutorial will walk you through creating a very simple app.

 1. Start by registering the main **Page** we're going to serve from the backend: